Michdo93/MMM-VoiceAssistant/README.md

 Register your GA device using the register-tool available here and replace the magic-mirror-device-id in the assistant.py with your unique device id https://developers.google.com/assistant/sdk/reference/device-registration/device-tool

-### Setup Google Assistant on Pi
+### Setup Google Assistant on Ubuntu (x86)
-* Setup your raspberry pi and run the sample to verify if your google assistant is working https://developers.google.com/assistant/sdk/prototype/getting-started-pi-python/run-sample
+* Setup your Ubuntu and run the sample to verify if your google assistant is working https://developers.google.com/assistant/sdk/guides/library/python
-* If you are able to launch google-assistant-demo(see link above) and use the assistant, you should able to use the 'pi/assistant.py' script that communicates with the magic mirror module.
+* If you are able to launch google-assistant-demo(see link above) and use the assistant, you should able to use the 'ubuntu/assistant.py' script that communicates with the magic mirror module.
 * Install Pubnub dependencies using pip install 'pubnub>=4.0.13'
-* Download the 'pi/assistant.py' script on your raspberry pi and launch it via terminal
+* Download the 'ubuntu/assistant.py' script on your Ubuntu and launch it via terminal
-* If you see a 'No module named google' error try running it via /home/pi/env/bin/python3 -u assistant.py
+* If you see a 'No module named google' error try running it via /home/ubuntu/env/bin/python3 -u assistant.py

 ## Add to Config.js